 There are some books that we all enjoy reading.
 But, unfortunately, we must read others – whether we want to or not.

-To learn more, we recently had a Question-and-Answer session with Orly Trieber, Director of Client Success – one of Amware’s key front-line people responsible for helping Amware’s clients stay on the right side of retail compliance requirements, to learn more.
+To learn more, we recently had a Question-and-Answer session with Orly Trieber, Director of Client Success – one of Amware’s key front-line people responsible for helping clients stay on the right side of retail compliance requirements.

-It's definitely an area most multi-channel merchants struggle to stay ahead of.
-Every retailer has a different set of shipping and receiving expectations with its own nuances and idiosyncrasies.
+It's an area most multi-channel and retail-only merchants struggle to stay ahead of.
+Every retailer has its own unique set of shipping and receiving expectations.
 And deciding not to comply with them isn't a viable business option.
 Retail compliance is a key success factor in omni-channel fulfillment.

-However, as a rule, most retailers skew closer to a ten, with complex requirements for everything from how they want to see incoming goods packaged to where labels should be applied, what kinds of dunnage should be used, and how high a pallet can be stacked.
+Many retailers have complex requirements for how they want to see incoming goods packaged, how labels should be applied, what kinds of dunnage should be used, and how high a pallet can be stacked.
 Many of them also have different requirements for various product categories, which can make matters even more complicated.

 We've seen some chargebacks that are just pennies and others that cost $200 per infraction.
-Either way, they can really add up quickly and create financial havoc.
+Either way, they can add up quickly and create financial havoc.
 Part of our job in the fulfillment center is to avoid infractions that would otherwise have resulted in a chargeback.

 Are there any requirements that seem to trigger more chargebacks than others?

-However, I can say that labels are a huge potential stumbling block for many businesses.
-That's because there's a wide range of information that a label can include (PO#, box contents, SKU# and quantities, just to name a few) and many different ways that this information can be organized and presented.
-Plus, there's the question of where the label is placed on a package (often down to the nth degree).
-Any deviation from these requirements, however small, can result in a chargeback, as can labels that are missing, ripped or even dirty.
-When labels are incorrect or misplaced, retailers often can't process these boxes in an automated way at the distribution center, so they become exceptions requiring added labor.
+That's because there's a wide range of information that a label can include – PO#, box contents, SKU# and quantities, just to name a few – and many ways that this information can be organized and presented.
+Plus, there's the question of where the label is placed on a package.
+Any deviation from these requirements, however small, can result in a chargeback, as can labels that are missing, ripped, or even dirty.
+When labels are incorrect or misplaced, retailers often can't process these boxes in an automated way at their distribution centers, so they become exceptions requiring added labor.

-For some companies, the challenge is shipping – and how to package different shipments that are going to different kinds of destinations.
+For some companies, the challenge is shipping – how to package different shipments that are going to different destinations.
 For example, if an item is being sent to a retailer's DC it may need to be palletized one way, whereas if it's going to a retailer's store, it may need to be sent and stacked differently.
-And if it's being drop-shipped, there may be some packaging changes required, because some retailers may be okay with receiving branded shipping materials, while others aren't.
+And if it's being drop-shipped, there may be some packaging changes required, because some retailers are okay with receiving branded shipping materials, while others aren't.

 Other companies may struggle with what goes inside the package.
 Should there be dunnage or not?
 What kind?
 And where does the packing slip go?

-How often do various retailers’ compliance requirements change?
+How often do various retailer compliance requirements change?

 Most routing guides or vendor manuals are good for about a year, and retailers are generally very good about letting companies know when there are updates.
 So even if you think you know everything there is to know about retail compliance today, don't get too comfortable, because some amount of change goes with the territory.

-Amware works with companies on a multi-channel fulfillment strategy to meet all distribution requirements.
-The company is equally adept at pick and pack services for direct-to-consumer orders and bulk retail distribution to mass retail chains and specialty stores.
+Amware works with brands on a multi-channel fulfillment strategy to meet all distribution requirements.
+The company is equally adept at pick and pack services for direct-to-consumer orders and distribution to mass retail chains and specialty stores.
 If you are looking for a single fulfillment provider for all your sales channels, contact Amware today.